 For Active Types and Fitness Enthusiasts

-The biggest difference between the Alta and the Charge 2 is that the Charge 2 also has an optical heart rate monitor and a much larger display.
-While it's not as accurate as a chest strap or the optical heart rate monitor you'd find on dedicated running watches, the Charge 2 will give you a fairly good look at your heart rate.
+The biggest difference between the Alta and the Alta HR and Charge 2 is that the latter two have optical heart rate monitors; the Charge 2 also has a much larger display.
+While it's not as accurate as a chest strap or the optical heart rate monitor you'd find on dedicated running watches, the Alta HR and Charge 2 will give you a fairly good look at your heart rate.

 The Alta is Fitbit's most stylish tracker.
 Apart from its metal body, the Alta's band is interchangeable, and Fitbit plans to a wide variety of bands, including metal, leather, and ones from designers such as Tory Burch.
 The Charge 2's band is also interchangeable, and has nearly as many options.

-At the top end in this segment is the Fitbit Blaze ($199.95), which has a color touchscreen, heart rate monitor, and delivers smartwatch-like notifications.
+Fitbit's first smartwatch attempt, the Fitbit Blaze ($199.95), has a color touchscreen, heart rate monitor, and delivers smartwatch-like notifications.
 In addition to automatic activity tracking, an on-screen coach will guide you through workouts.
 The Blaze also has an interchangeable band, so you can change its looks to suit your style.

 However, the Blaze didn't wow us in our review, because it's lacking in the features department compared to smartwatches, and it's screen doesn't always stay on.
 We're also not fans of the charging cradle.